 - The local Grand Forks economy is forecast to continue growth in population, employment and income as a result of diversified industries.
-Although growth rate is less than statewide projections, growth will still generally follow national projections. - Airlines will continue to be driven by profitability.
+Although growth rate is less than statewide projections, growth will still generally follow national projections. - The USD-CAD exchange rate is forecast to remain at an elevated level for at least the next five years, which continue diminished demand for Canadian passengers.
+Although subject to many external political and socioeconomic forces, the USD-CAD exchange rate is forecast to slowly lower through 2018 according to Scotiabank. - Airlines will continue to be driven by profitability.
 Trends include high emphasis on capacity analysis to achieve higher load factors and replacing aging aircraft with more fuel efficient aircraft. - The 50-seat regional jet aircraft type will continue to be phased out because it is less profitable than larger regional aircraft on the same route with higher passenger demand.
 Lower fuel prices have delayed this transition.
 By 2024, it is forecast there will be a significant reduction in usage of CRJ-200 or similar aircraft for short-haul routes.
-Eventually, these aircraft will replaced by larger 65-76 seat regional jets such as the CRJ-700/-900 aircraft or Embraer E-series jets, which could result in reduced route frequency.
+Eventually, these aircraft will replace by larger 65-76 seat regional jets such as the CRJ-700/-900 aircraft or Embraer E-series jets, which could result in reduced route frequency.